-- 24 Bullying is repeated, unreasonable behaviour directed toward a worker or group of workers that creates a risk to their mental or physical health and safety. - 25 "Unreasonable behaviour" means behaviour that a reasonable person, having regard to all the circumstances, would expect to victimise, humiliate, undermine or threaten.
-Behaviour can include an individual's or group's actions or practices that victimise, humiliate, undermine or threaten. - A broad range of behaviours can be considered to be bullying.
+- 24 Bullying is repeated, unreasonable behaviour directed toward a person or group of people that creates a risk to their mental or physical health and safety. - 25 "Unreasonable behaviour" means behaviour that a reasonable person, having regard to all the circumstances, would expect to victimise, humiliate, undermine or threaten.
+Behaviour can include an individual's or group's actions or practices that victimise, humiliate, undermine or threaten.

+- 26 A broad range of behaviours can be considered to be bullying.
 Bullying can occur online, in writing or pictures, or by conduct.
-Some examples of behaviour that may constitute bullying are: - a) acting unpleasantly near or towards someone; - b) giving nasty looks; - c) making rude gestures or spreading rumours; - d) stalking; - e) taking advantage of having power over someone; - f) verbal abuse, insults or name calling; - g) continually making jokes about a person, or singling out one person for remarks more often than others in a group; - h) personal attacks, threats, intimidation; - i) unjustified criticism or excessive scrutiny of work; - i) deliberate exclusion or isolation; - k) deliberately withholding information from someone where that information is essential to their ability to perform their work effectively; - 1) deliberately altering work rosters to inconvenience someone; - m) assigning someone meaningless or impossible tasks, or setting tasks that are unreasonably above or below someone's ability; or

-- n) removal of responsibilities or deliberately overloading someone with work. - 27 A single incident of unreasonable behaviour, while not bullying, may still create a risk to health and safety and will not be tolerated by the College. - 28 However, in any working environment there will be occasional differences of opinion and problems in working relations.
+Some examples of behaviour that may constitute bullying are: - a) acting unpleasantly near or towards someone; - b) giving nasty looks; - c) making rude gestures or spreading rumours; - d) stalking; - e) taking advantage of having power over someone; - f) verbal abuse, insults or name calling; - g) continually making jokes about a person, or singling out one person for remarks more often than others in a group; - h) personal attacks, threats, intimidation; - i) unjustified criticism or excessive scrutiny of work; - j) deliberate exclusion or isolation; - k) deliberately withholding information from someone where that information is essential to their ability to perform their work effectively; - l) deliberately altering work rosters to inconvenience someone; - m) assigning someone meaningless or impossible tasks, or setting tasks that are unreasonably above or below someone's ability; - n) removal of responsibilities or deliberately overloading someone with work; - o) through their online behaviour causing another person distress or embarrassment. - 27 A single incident of unreasonable behaviour, while not bullying, may still create a risk to health and safety and will not be tolerated by the College. - 28 However, in any working environment there will be occasional differences of opinion and problems in working relations.
 Where these differences and problems are dealt with in a professional, non-aggressive manner, then they do not constitute workplace bullying. - 29 Reasonable management actions are not bullying.
-Some examples of reasonable management actions are: - a) rostering and allocating working hours and work; - b) setting performance goals or standards; - c) performance management or disciplinary action conducted in accordance with the College's policies and processes; - d) constructive feedback; - e) implementing organisational changes; or - f) deciding not to select someone for a promotion or work opportunity.
+Some examples of reasonable management actions are: - a) rostering and allocating working hours and work; - b) setting performance goals or standards; - c) performance management or disciplinary action conducted in accordance with the College's policies and processes e.g. requiring a person to comply with a College policy.; - d) constructive feedback; - e) implementing organisational changes including making an individual redundant; or - f) deciding not to select someone for a promotion or work opportunity.